Tracardi/tracardi-api/manual/en/docs/flow/actions/update_hubspot_company_action.md

-# Add company to HubSpot plugin
+# Update company from HubSpot plugin

-This plugin adds new company to HubSpot, based on provided data.
+This plugin updates a company from HubSpot, based on provided data.

 ## Input
 This plugin takes any payload as input.